mazowski/dfp-prebid-lineitems/README.md

 ## Getting started ##

 * Set up DFP API access via a service account (https://developers.google.com/doubleclick-publishers/docs/authentication#service)
+* Edit your adsapi-php.ini to include the network id and the impersonated email
 * Download the Googleads PHP library to a new directory (https://github.com/googleads/googleads-php-lib) and follow setup instructions
 * Set up Prebid creatives in DFP (http://prebid.org/adops/step-by-step.html#step-2-add-a-creative).
 Make sure you have a copy for each of the ad units you have on your page.
 Note the creative IDs.
 * Place PHP file in the root of the new dir and run from the command line.
 Estimated completion time is a couple of hours.